Public finances

 European agreements on debts and deficits

 When the euro was introduced in 1999, participating Member States made agreements on keeping their public finances in order.
 One of these agreements was that the budget deficit (the shortfall that occurs when the government spends more money than it takes in) should not exceed 3% of gross domestic product (GDP).
 GDP is the total value of all goods and services a country produces in a year.
 It was also agreed that public debt should not exceed 60% of GDP.
-These European fiscal rules are crucial for financial stability in the Netherlands and in the euro area.
+These European fiscal rules are crucial for financial and economic stability in the Netherlands and in the euro area.
 They help keep inflation and budget deficits under control.

 Things are currently going well...